junxit/us-congress-bills-113/bill.md

   - **(C)** an element of the intelligence community (as that term is defined in section 3 of the National Security Act of 1947 (50 U.S.C.
 3003));
   - **(D)** the United States Postal Service; and
   - **(E)** the Postal Regulatory Commission;
-- **(2)** the term background investigation fieldwork services means the investigatory fieldwork conducted to determine the eligibility of an individual for a security clearance or suitability for Federal employment, including—
+- **(2)** the term background investigation fieldwork services means the investigatory fieldwork conducted to determine the eligibility of an individual for logical and physical access to Federally-controlled facilities or information systems, suitability or fitness for Federal employment, eligibility for access to classified information or to hold a national security sensitive position, or fitness to perform work for or on behalf of the Federal Government as a contractor or employee, including—
-  - **(A)** interviews of the individual or friends, family, or other sources who might have relevant knowledge of the individual; and
+  - **(A)** interviews of the individual, the employer of the individual, former employers of the individual, and friends, family, and other sources who might have relevant knowledge of the individual; and
   - **(B)** reviews of—
     - **(i)** educational and employment records;
     - **(ii)** criminal and other legal records; and